JETBeam T6 Flashlight Review

 Power

 The T6 runs on four 18650 cells.
-The photo below shows flat button top 30q cells, but these were too short to make consistent contact, so I added a magnet to all 4 (two cells below have the magnets), and connection was good.
+The photo below shows flat button top 30q cells, but these were too short to make consistent contact, so I added a magnet to all 4 (two cells below have the magnets), and the connection was good.
 The light will not work in any configuration of 2 cells.
-(That begs the question of why it worked a little when contact wasn’t great, but not at all when there was only two cells – the take home is to be sure you have good contact with all your cells.
+(That begs the question of why it worked a little when contact wasn’t great, but not at all when there were only two cells – the take-home is to be sure you have good contact with all your cells.
 I’d probably just recommend protected 18650s.

 I performed two runtimes, the first one with cells making poor contact.
 The voltage at the end was 4.14 on two cells and 2.95 on the other.
 This isn’t a fault of the light, but a fault of the cells not connecting.
 The second runtime, with magnets, displays longer output and also cells that discharged to the same voltage.